-Walt Disney once said, "Disneyland is going to be a place where you can't get lost or tired unless you want to."
-While Walt may have been a little optimistic, these practical tips can help you come as close to his ideal as you can.
-They're based on nearly two decades spent having fun at Disneyland and writing about my triumphs and my failures.
-I'm here to be sure you have more of those wins and less of the fails.
+Walt Disney wanted Disneyland to be a place where you can't get lost or tired unless you want to.
+He may have been a little optimistic, but these practical tips can help you come as close to his ideal as you can.
+They're based on nearly two decades spent having fun at Disneyland, with both triumphs and failures.

 11 Tips to Use Before You Leave Home

 - If you want to have a character meal or eat at one of the table service restaurants in the parks (like Blue Bayou or Carthay Circle), make your reservation 60 days ahead of time.

 - If there's a ride you must enjoy, check the Disneyland website for ride closures.
 Haunted Mansion closes every September and January for the switch over to Haunted Mansion Holiday.
 It's a small world is closed in November and January.
 If attractions close for long periods of time, they may be listed in the guide to what's new at Disneyland.

 - All of the shops, restaurants even food carts take credit and debit cards.
 You'll also find Chase Bank ATMs in each park.

 - Some people say to take water bottles with you and fill them at the water fountains.
 But you have to carry that bottle around all day.
 And you might think water fountains are icky, germ-laden messes.
 You can ask for a large cup of water at most counter service restaurants, and it's free - but a time-waster unless you're buying something to eat, too.
 Your best bet may be to just pay for ice cold water when you need it.

 - If you plan to check out of your hotel in the morning and want to leave your car there all day, ask them in advance if that's allowed.
 Some hotels charge for it, and others offer it only on a space available basis.